-We suggest here considering the labelling task within a given time frame, whose length depends on the dataset and the classification task over the pairing of datapoints to labels, to measure a probability of a label-change over time.
+We suggest here considering the labeling task within a given time frame, whose length depends on the dataset and the classification task over the pairing of datapoints to labels, to measure a probability of a label-change over time.
 Intuitively, if the analysis is performed less than a certain number of timestamps away from the last data labeling, then we consider the labeling still valid.
 Otherwise, a new analysis with respect to both completeness of the dataset and label set must be performed.
 Technically, this means associating temporal parameters to labels and to compute the probability that a given label might change over the given time frame.
 The probability of a label being correct (its accuracy) decreases within the respective temporal window.
 In particular, reasoning on the temporal evolution of the dataset could allow us to model the evolution of the label partitions.
-Two fundamental theses are suggested for evaluation:

-\begin{enumerate} \item the correctness of the task does no longer assume static completeness of the label set, i.e. given the label set is complete at time $t_n$, it can be incomplete at time $t_{n+m}$; \item the labelling does no longer assume static perseverance of the labels, that is, given a label $i$ that is correct at a time $t_n$ for a datapoint $d$, it could be incorrect at a later time, and conversely if it is incorrect it could become correct. \end{enumerate}
+Two fundamental theses are suggested for evaluation: the correctness of the task does no longer assume static completeness of the label set, i.e. given the label set is complete at time $t_n$, it can be incomplete at time $t_{n+m}$; the labeling does no longer assume static perseverance of the labels, that is, given a label $i$ that is correct at a time $t_n$ for a datapoint $d$, it could be incorrect at a later time, and conversely if it is incorrect it could become correct.